Keanu-Ellwood-DVT/Path-of-Exile-modding-tool/README.md

 # Disclaimer

 If you use GGPK to modify the game files, you are responsible for the consequences and risks.
-So far they didnt ban anyone for it in last 3 years.
+So far they didnt ban anyone for it ALONE in last 3 years.
+It was always + heavy RMT / using poe hud without limited user / caught on stream / botting + vmware / botting + many accs on same IP etc.

 # Preview